Common Travel Area: Voting rights

-British or Irish citizens living in the other state are entitled to register to vote with the relevant authorities for local and national parliamentary elections in that state on the same basis as citizens of that state.
+British or Irish citizens living in the other state are entitled to register to vote with the relevant authorities for local and national parliamentary elections only in that state on the same basis as citizens of that state.
 Upon reaching voting age, they are entitled to vote in those elections on the same basis as citizens of that state.
-Both Governments have committed to ensuring that these arrangements will continue now that the UK has left the EU.
+Both governments have committed to ensuring that these arrangements will continue now that the UK has left the EU.
+However, while Irish citizens can vote in British referendums, British citizens are not able to vote in Irish referendums, nor in Irish elections for the European Parliament.

 Schengen Area

-In 1985, five member states of the then European Economic Community (EEC) signed the Schengen Agreement on the gradual phasing out of border controls between them.
-This treaty and the implementation convention of 1990 paved the way for the creation of the Schengen Area which was implemented in 1995, and by 1997 all European Union member states except the United Kingdom and the Republic of Ireland had signed the agreement.
-The Amsterdam Treaty, drafted that year, incorporated Schengen into EU law while giving the Republic of Ireland and the UK an opt-out permitting them to maintain systematic passport and immigration controls at their frontiers.
-The wording of the treaty makes the Republic of Ireland's opt-out from eliminating border controls conditional on the Common Travel Area being maintained.
+In 1985, five member states of the European Economic Community (EEC) signed the Schengen Agreement on the gradual phasing out of border controls between them.
+This treaty and the implementation convention of 1990 paved the way for the creation of the Schengen Area which was implemented in 1995, and by 1997 all European Union member states except the United Kingdom and Ireland had signed the agreement.
+The Amsterdam Treaty, drafted that year, incorporated Schengen into EU law while giving Ireland and the UK an opt-out permitting them to maintain systematic passport and immigration controls at their frontiers.
+The wording of the treaty makes Ireland's opt-out from eliminating border controls conditional on the Common Travel Area being maintained.
 An important reason for the Schengen Agreement was to make daily cross-border commuting by workers easier as a part of free movement for workers.
-The United Kingdom and the Republic of Ireland have a short land border, which is only to part of the UK, making this reason less important to them.
+The United Kingdom and Ireland have a short land border, which is only to part of the UK, making this reason less important to them.

-The British Government has always refused to lower its border controls as it believes that the island status of the CTA puts the UK in a better position to enforce immigration controls than mainland European countries with "extensive and permeable land borders".
-While not signing the Schengen Treaty, the Republic of Ireland has always looked more favourably on joining but has not done so in order to maintain the CTA and its open border with Northern Ireland, though in 1997 Ireland amended its Aliens Order to permit identity and immigration controls on arrivals from the United Kingdom.
+The British government has always refused to lower its border controls as it believes that the island status of the CTA puts the UK in a better position to enforce immigration controls than mainland European countries with "extensive and permeable land borders".
+While not signing the Schengen Treaty, Ireland has always looked more favourably on joining but has not done so in order to maintain the CTA and its open border with Northern Ireland, though in 1997 Ireland amended its Aliens Order to permit identity and immigration controls on arrivals from the United Kingdom.